Home | Installation | Control Streams | Bootstrap

 The last line of the run summary shows the total

-and results will depend on the computer and compiler (results above are with 32
+results will depend on the computer and compiler (results above are with 32 bit gfortran).

 The run directory is used as a working directory for